doctrine/mongodb-odm/docs/en/reference/introduction.rst

 What is Doctrine MongoDB ODM?
 -----------------------------

-Doctrine MongoDB ODM (Object Document Mapper) is a PHP 8.1+ library that provides an abstraction layer to work with `MongoDB`_ documents in PHP applications.
-It allows developers to map PHP objects to MongoDB documents, enabling an intuitive and structured approach to handling data within a MongoDB database.
+Doctrine MongoDB ODM (Object Document Mapper) is an object modeling library for PHP applications.
+It allows developers to map PHP objects to `MongoDB`_ documents, enabling an intuitive and structured approach to handling data within a MongoDB database.

 Features Overview
 -----------------